ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 {: #create_application}
 IBM Cloud offers a selection of starter applications, these starter applications can be created using the `bx dev` command or the web console.
 In this tutorial, we are going to use the web console.
 The starter application greatly cuts down on development time by generating application starters with all the necessary boilerplate, build and configuration code so that you can start coding business logic faster.

-1. From https://console.bluemix.net, use the left side menu option and select [Web Apps](https://console.bluemix.net/developer/appservice/dashboard).
+1. From the [IBM Cloud console](https://console.bluemix.net), use the left side menu option and select [Web Apps](https://console.bluemix.net/developer/appservice/dashboard).
 2. Under **Start from the Web**, section click on the **Get Started** button.
 3. Select the `Express.js Basic` and then `Create Project` to create a Node.js starter application.
 4. Enter a **name** `mynodestarter` and a unique **hostname** (`username-mynodestarter`) for your project.